invoiceninja/dockerfiles/README.md

 cd dockerfiles/debian
 ```

-Instead of defining our environment variables inside our docker-compose.yml file we now define this in the `.env` file, open this file up and insert your `APP_URL`, `APP_KEY` and update the rest of the variables as required.
+Instead of defining our environment variables inside our docker-compose.yml file we now define this in the `.env` file, copy the `.env.example` file to `.env`, open this file up and insert your `APP_URL`, `APP_KEY` and update the rest of the variables as required.

 ```
 APP_URL=http://in.localhost:8003/